buildbot/buildbot/README.md

 ### MailNotifier ###

-Note that the tests for MailNotifier mock a lot of things out - incorrectly, now.
-So don't trust the tests!

 ### Others ###
-* IRC (words.py)
+* IRC (words.py) :runner:
 * StatusClient (maybe)
 * WebStatus (already in progress with buildbot-www)
+* MailNotifier.
+  Note that the tests for MailNotifier mock a lot of things out - incorrectly, now.
+  So don't trust the tests!
 * Tinderbox (maybe)
 * `status_gerrit`
 * `status_push` (maybe)

 ## Web ##

-### Infrastructure ###

-* Add cache headers to the HTTP server, based on information encoded in the resource types regarding immutability and speed of change.

 ### Javascript ###

 * Standardize on interCaps spellings for identifiers (method and variable names).
 * Convert tabs to spaces
+* Verify licensing for Bootstrap

 ### Javascript Testing ###

+We need a means to unit-test the JavaScript frontend.

 Testing javascript and json api interaction is tricky.
 Few design principles:
 * Stubbing the data api in JS is considered wrong path, as we'll have to always make sure consistency between the stub and real implementation